inovex/elements/doc/framework-integration/javascript-instructions.md

 ## 1) Install or Integrate `@inovex.de/elements`

 > Hint: The components provided in this package work out-of-the box and are shipped with a preloader.
-You don't have to import the components manually as the preloader will lazy load the components you use.
+You do not have to import the components manually as the preloader will lazy load the components you use.
 Hence, if you for instance only use `<ino-button>`, the loader only requests the portions of the package which are needed to render the button.

 There are two ways to add the inovex elements to your project.
 Either by loading them via a `script` tag from a central server or by downloading them via npm and adding them to your build process.
 It is your choice whether you want to use a package manager or the `script` tag.

-There are some rules of thumb if you don't know which option better suits your project.
+There are some rules of thumb if you do not know which option better suits your project.

 Use the `script` tag if...

 * ... you just want to play around with our elements.
-* ... you have a small website which doesn't use any library or framework.
+* ... you have a small website which does not use any library or framework.

 Use the npm package manager if...